prezi/gradle-haxe-plugin/Improvements.md

 The 1.0 version of the `CompileHaxe` task builds two output artifacts:

 * the output of the Haxe compiler (i.e. your output JS or SWF file)
-* a HAR (Haxe ARchive) containing the sources and the resources required to build the project
+* a HAR (Haxe Archive) containing the sources and the resources required to build the project

 You can safely depend on the `.har` artifact in another project without having to worry about